libsdl-org/ghwikipp/README.md

 * ...and then edit config.php to fit your needs.
 All those strings you were supposed to copy, above?
 They go in this file.

-* Copy your own logo and favicon.ico to the "static_files" directory.
+* Copy your own logo.png and favicon.ico to the "static_files" directory.

 * Set up a cronjob to build the offline archive once a day: